contactopensource/contactopensource/api/measurement_system/index.md

 # measurement_system

+A measurement system, such as of distance, or time, etc.

+Examples:
-Measurement system, such as the metric measurement system, or imperial measurement system.
+  * the metric measurement system vs the imperial measurement system
+  * the Gregorian calendar vs the Julian calendar

 ## Attributes